-Treatment of schizophrenia after adequately treated with Invega Sustenna (1-month paliperidone palmitate ext-rel inj susp) for ≥4 months.
+Schizophrenia after adequately treated with Invega Sustenna (1-month paliperidone palmitate ext-rel inj susp) for at least 4 months.

 Establish tolerability with Invega Sustenna prior to initiating.
 Give by deep deltoid or gluteal IM inj when next Invega Sustenna dose is scheduled using 3.5-fold higher dose equivalent (see full labeling).
 Maintenance: give once every 3 months; may adjust dose every 3 months in increments of 273–819mg based on tolerability and/or efficacy.
 Renal impairment: CrCl ≥50–<80mL/min: adjust dose and stabilize patient using Invega Sustenna, then transition to Invega Trinza; CrCl<50mL/min: not recommended.
 Missed doses or switching from other antipsychotics: see full labeling.

 Increased mortality in elderly patients with dementia-related psychosis.